NDraganov/My-Web-Page/README.md

 ## Errors

 * Nav Bar
-  - not closing when hamburger button is pressed
-  - Update - deleting dublicate bootstrap cdn links
+  - Not closing when hamburger button is pressed (Solution - deleting dublicate bootstrap cdn links)

 * Social links
-  - when the button is pressed it pop up light blue border around it (Not resolved yet!)
+  - When the button is pressed it pop up light blue border around it (Solution - changing box-shadow property<br/>
-  - Update - changing box-shadow property to none for class .btn:focus
+   to none for class .btn:focus)

 ## Credits

----

 ### Content